Recovering after an emergency

 Recovering from a disaster is a complex process that may take months, even years to overcome.
 After a major disaster, government authorities and service agencies coordinate recovery operations to help communities recover.

-Council supports emergency services agencies to manage and respond to local natural disasters and emergencies.
+We support emergency services to manage and respond to local natural disasters and emergencies.
 Our role after an emergency is to lead clean-up efforts and coordinate repairs to public assets like roads, parks, drainage and trees.

 How to help after a disaster